danmacklin/erlang_cep/README.md

 If the Row Function fails to match it must return an empty list.

+N.B I have started to write an API which makes searching for parameters within joins a little more straightforwards.

+To use the API create a Join object passing in the join parameter of your row function.  var j = new Join(joins);

+The API includes the following functions :-

+1. exists(value, position) - Search the joins array looking for value within results position 0.
+Remember that when a row function returns it returns an array of one or many values.
+The position parameter looks for a value in the specified position.
+2. TODO - exists(value) - Search every position on the joins array for value.
+3. TODO - exists(value, position, feedName, windowName)
+4. TODo - exisits(value,feedName, windowName)

+Here is an example.

+	var rowFunction = function(parameters, joins, row, otherRow, first){
+		var j = new Join(joins);

+		if (j.exists(parameters[0], 0)){
+			return [\"Yes\"];
+		}

+	return [\"Nope\"]}

+It returns Yes if it finds the value of parameters[0] at position 0 it returns Yes.

 ###A MatchRecognise Row Function

-Next is an example of a matchRecognise Row Function.
-MatchRecognise Functions can be called twice, once to check that new row data passes an initial match, then again to check new row data against previous matches.
+MatchRecognise Functions are used to find complex patterns in data.
+Typically they are called twice, once to check that new row data passes an initial threshold, then again to check new row data against previous matches.

 When first is set to true this function is being called within the context of an initial match check.